Bob74/NoMoreShortcuts/doc/creatingProfiles.md

 # Creating a new profile
 Profiles are XML files (= text files with `.xml` extension) and must be placed in `<GTA5 main folder>\scripts\NoMoreShortcuts`.
-Every profile have some mandatory informations to write.
+Every profile have some mandatory informations that needs to be written.

 Profiles are mainly divided in two parts:
 * The